akgupta55/Power-BI-of-Ajay-Enterprises-Ltd/README.md

-**Creating Dashbord For Ajay Enterprises Ltd. using Power BI of order and Customer details tables.**
+**Creating Dashboard For Ajay Enterprises Ltd. using Power BI of order and Customer details tables.**